vasylivanchyk330/fuzzy_matching_n_deduplicating/README.md

 1. csv_files folder
 2. results folder
 3. scrnshts_for_math_algs where some screenshots for Levenshtein_Distance_Algorithm.ipynb file are located
-4. code_fuzzy_matching_n_deduplicating.ipynb where the main chunk of code are located
+4. code_fuzzy_matching_n_deduplicating.ipynb where the main chunk of code is located
-5. Levenshtein_Distance_Algorithm.ipynb devoted to build a mathimatical intuition.
+5. Levenshtein_Distance_Algorithm.ipynb devoted to building a mathematical intuition.

 Datasets:
 - hospital_reimbursement